Model Context Protocol

 Authenticated Access

-API-key scoped to your subscription tier.
+API-key scoped to your integration mandate.
 The server enforces the same access controls as the REST API.
 No data leakage across tenants.

 Setup